patrickamsler/doc-chat/Readme.md

 ## How It Works

-The diagram below illustrates the internal workflow of:
+The diagram below illustrates the internal workflow

 <img src="doc/images/doc-chat-rag.png" alt="Demo screenshot" width="800"/>